noise-lab/censorship-course/docs/syllabus.md

   1. What is a summary of the reading?
   2. What questions did you have after reading?

-  Writeups are due on Wednesday morning, before the topic is covered for that week, to allow for others to read, summarize, and comment.
+  Writeups are due before the topic is covered for that week, to allow for others to read, summarize, and comment.
   (Grading is 0/1.)
 - **Presentation (25%).** Each student (or group) will present to the